-ARTICLE V. Finances
+ARTICLE IX.
+Finances

-Section I. Use of Funds
+Section A: Use of Funds

-RSGA funds should be used in such a manner to be consistent with the annual approved RSGA budget.
+RSGA funds shall be used in such a manner to be consistent with the annual approved RSGA budget.
 There are only two ways in which any funds received by the RSGA can be spent:

-- A. From within an approved budget. - B. By vote of the Student Senate.
+- 1. From within an approved budget; or - 2.
+By vote of the RSGA.

-Section II.
-Budget Approval
+Section B: Budget Approval

-A preliminary budget for the following academic year will be approved at an annual meeting consisting of both the Diaconate and the Student Senate.
-This meeting shall be held no later than the end of the Spring term.
-All members of both bodies have voice and vote at these meeting.
-A final budget will be approved by the RSGA Senate in the Fall term of the October meeting.
+A preliminary budget for the following academic year will be approved by the outgoing voting members of the RSGA no later than the end of the academic year.
+A final budget for the academic term shall be approved by the voting members of the RSGA by the October meeting.

-Section III.
-Permitted Budgetary Spending
+Section C: Permitted Budgetary Spending

-- A. Members of the Student Senate and Diaconate with approved budgets are permitted to spend that money without further approval.
-If the amount of a single receipt is over \$500, they must get prior approval from the Student Senate.
-If they or any other RSGA member wish to spend funds on items outside of the approved annual RSGA budget they must get prior approval from the Student Senate. - B. Any checks written from RSGA Accounts must be co-signed by the Treasurer and the Moderator. - C. Officers, Representatives, Committee Chairs, and RCO's shall be reimbursed for budgeted expenses upon submission of receipts to the Treasurer.
+- 1. Members of the RSGA with approved budgets are permitted to spend that money without further approval.
+If the amount of a single purchase is over \$500, they must get prior approval from the RSGA.
+If they or any other RSGA member wish to spend funds on items outside of the approved annual RSGA budget they must get prior approval from the RSGA, by a majority vote. - 2.
+Any checks written from RSGA accounts must be co-signed by the Treasurer and the Moderator. - 3.
+Officers, representatives, committee chairs, and RCO's shall be reimbursed for budgeted expenses upon submission of receipts to the Treasurer. - a.
 All receipts shall be turned in within thirty days of the event.
 Each receipt shall be clearly labeled with name of person to be reimbursed, budget line item, and purpose or event.
-Persons submitting receipts must either be the budget owner or the budget owner's signature must be on the receipt.
-The person submitting the receipt shall retain a copy of the receipt for their records.
+Persons submitting receipts must either be the budget owner or the budget owner's signature must be on the receipt. - b.
+The person submitting the receipt shall retain a copy of the receipt for their records. - c.
 In certain circumstances, requests for cash advances may be submitted in writing to the Treasurer with complete details of the anticipated expenses.
 Each request for cash advances must be approved by the Moderator, Vice Moderator, and Treasurer.
 All receipts accounting for such expenditures must be submitted to the Treasurer along with any unused funds.

-Section IV.
-Fundraisers and Benefits
+Section D: Fundraisers and Benefits

-Student groups who wish to sponsor fundraisers and benefits to generate additional funds should notify the treasurer at least one week prior to their event(s).
-Donated funds will be received and their value recorded by a representative of the sponsoring student group and the treasurer.
-All generated funds will then be deposited into the SGA Account and reserved for the sponsoring student group.
-Disbursement of these funds will be made according to the sponsoring student group's wishes following the rules laid out in Section III for budgetary spending.
+Entities of the RSGA that wish to sponsor fundraisers and/or benefits to generate additional funds should notify the Treasurer at least one week prior to their event(s).
+Donated funds will be received and their value recorded by a representative of the sponsoring entity and the Treasurer.
+All generated funds will then be deposited into the RSGA account and reserved for the sponsoring entity.
+Disbursement of these funds will be made according to entity's wishes following the rules laid out in Section C, 2, herein.

-Section V. Non-Budget Requests by non-SGA Members
+Section E: Non-Budget Requests by Non-RSGA Members

-Funding requests by non-RSGA members for purposes not covered under the approved budget will be considered if submitted in writing to the RSGA Clerk or Moderator at least one week prior to a meeting of the Student Senate.
-Prior approval for the expense must be obtained from the Student Senate to assure reimbursement.
+Funding requests by non-RSGA members for purposes not covered under the approved budget will be considered if submitted in writing to the RSGA Clerk or Moderator at least one week prior to a meeting of the RSGA.
+A 2/3 majority vote of the RSGA is required to approve non-budget request for non-RSGA members.

-Section VI.
-Annual Financial Review
+Section F: Annual Financial Review

-The RSGA monthly financial reports shall be submitted at the close of each academic year to the Union Presbyterian Seminary Vice President for Administration and Treasurer for review and comparison to source documents as deemed necessary.
-Upon completion of this review, the Vice President shall issue to the RSGA Moderator a written report detailing any findings along with appropriate recommendations.
+The RSGA monthly financial reports shall be submitted at the close of each academic year to the Union Presbyterian Seminary Vice President for Administration for review and comparison to source documents as deemed necessary.
+Upon completion of this review, the Union Presbyterian Seminary Vice President for Administration shall issue to the RSGA Moderator a written report detailing any findings along with appropriate recommendations.

-ARTICLE VI.
-Elections
+ARTICLE X. Elections

-Section I. Eligibility for Office
+Section A: Eligibility for Office